-The Denver Zoning Code is a foundational document that evolves with the city as its needs change.
-The text of the code is periodically amended based on identified needs and public feedback.
-Text amendments to the Denver Zoning Code are generally initiated by Community Planning and Development staff and must be adopted by City Council.
+The Denver Zoning Code is a living document that is periodically amended based on public feedback and identified needs such as recommendations from adopted plans, industry changes, process improvement and clarity, as well as to ensure that our outcomes match our intent .
+Text amendments to the Denver Zoning Code must be adopted by City Council.

 View the full Legislative History of Denver Zoning Code Text Amendments (PDF), which outlines zoning code changes adopted by City Council to date.
 The legislative history includes ordinance number, effective date, applicable Denver Zoning Code provisions, and keywords.
 Text amendments to the code follow the procedure set out in the Denver Zoning Code, Article 12, Section 12.4.11.

 By clicking on the redline versions, you can view and print a marked-up version of the text amendment to learn what changed.

 The Denver Zoning Code was originally published on June 25, 2010.
 The following are amendments to the original version of the code.